infosiva/web-scraper/README.md

 `npm run start`

-This will run a project in session and will watch changes to any files (*.js) in `src` folder
+This will run a project in console running mode and print the package information in a table format

 **Run Test**

 `npm run test`

-This will run all the test in `test` folders the project.
+This will run all the test in `tests` folders the project.

 Dependancies
 > `jest` for testing